 The UCLA Spine Center is unique among academic institutions in the way it brings together neurosurgery and orthopaedics, two traditionally separate practices, into a cohesive program to treat patients with degenerative and non-degenerative spinal conditions.
-The UCLA Spine Center, which includes neurosurgeons, orthopaedic surgeons and nonoperative specialists in physical medicine and rehabilitation, is located just several blocks away from the UCLA Medical Center, Santa Monica.
+The UCLA Spine Center, which includes neurosurgeons, orthopaedic surgeons and nonoperative specialists in physical medicine and rehabilitation, is located just several blocks away from the UCLA Santa Monica Medical Center.
 Neurosurgeon Langston Holly, MD, co-director of the Spine Center with orthopaedic surgeon Nick Shamie, MD, discusses how the facility benefits patients with clinical care and novel research programs.

 How does the Spine Center’s facility in Santa Monica advance patient-centered care?